-Doctors Phillip and Tanya Rogers, with their daughters Maddie and Ellie, went on a medical mission organized by International Samaritan, a charity based in Ann Arbor that serves men, women, and children living in garbage dump communities of developing countries worldwide.
-As part of a team of 16 volunteers, the Rogers helped treat more than 300 medical and dental patients.
+Doctors Phillip and Tanya Rodgers, with their daughters Maddie and Ellie, went on a medical mission organized by International Samaritan, a charity based in Ann Arbor that serves men, women, and children living in garbage dump communities of developing countries worldwide.
+As part of a team of 16 volunteers, the Rodgers helped treat more than 300 medical and dental patients.

-Though Phil Rogers had participated in International Samaritan medical missions twice before, the family was nervous about going on one together.
-But in the end, Maddie and Ellie Rogers were glad to be involved, helping distribute vitamins, soaps, and other necessities, as well as organizing crafts with some of the local children, using supplies brought from the US.
+Though Phil Rodgers had participated in International Samaritan medical missions twice before, the family was nervous about going on one together.
+But in the end, Maddie and Ellie Rodgers were glad to be involved, helping distribute vitamins, soaps, and other necessities, as well as organizing crafts with some of the local children, using supplies brought from the US.

 “Everyone was so nice and reassuring to us,” said Ellie, aged 11.
 “It gave me a big sense of accomplishment and I would like to do it again.”